ricallinson/php-require/README.md

 The module system is implemented in the `$require("php-require")` module.

+## Core Modules

+__Php-require__ has several modules packaged with it.
+These modules are described in greater detail elsewhere.

+The core modules are pulled into __Php-require__ via it's `package.json` file.

+Core modules are always preferentially loaded if their identifier is passed to require().
+For instance, require('php-path') will always return the built in `php-path` module, even if there is a file by that name.

 ## File Modules

 If the exact filename is not found, then __php-require__ will attempt to load the